The bulk of the material is from a chapter in my book:

 He gave a little chuckle and marched back into the studio, leaving me to wait in the kitchen until Lucille finished her lesson.
 He called me in and handed me my card – 78 per cent (with merit) for Grade 8.
 I could hardly believe it.
 Lucille with her brilliant voice had managed only 72 per cent for Grade 5.
 Ruth had passed Grade 6 with 72 per cent also.

 I still had to do my piano exam.
-Mr McGrath was very complimentary and told me I would make an excellent teacher and that I had been silly to doubt for a moment that I wouldn’t pass.
+Mr McGrath was very complimentary and told me I would make an excellent teacher and that I had been silly to doubt for a moment that I wouldn’t pass my singing exam.
 I played well, due perhaps to an exuberance for life with everything to look forward to.
 I passed the piano exam with 85 percent (honours).

 As usual, Webster had taken shilling wagers with me on the outcome of all my exams, so I had to pay several shillings to honour the pleasing outcome of the bets.
 I was glad that I had managed to complete these exams creditably.
 Now I could look forward unhindered to two weeks working with Webster.